Dallas bankruptcy attorney, DFW bankruptcy attorney, Dallas bankruptcy, credit card debt, credit card lawsuits

 Do I Get To Keep My Personal Property?

-You are entitled to keep a generous amount of your belongings when filing Ch.
-7 bankruptcy.
-Texas law provides for high personal exemptions--items that are protected from seizure by your creditors.
+You are entitled to keep a generous amount of your belongings when filing Chapter 7 bankruptcy.
+Texas law provides for high personal exemptions–items that are protected from seizure by your creditors.
 You will usually be allowed to keep all of your household goods.
 Other essential items (see below) may also be protected if they fall within the Texas or Federal exemption guidelines.

 What Is The Difference Between Secured And Unsecured Debt?